 The research team includes a PPI lead, MR, who will lead the Patient Advisory Group.
-The Patient Advisory Group will consist of the PPI lead and two other PPI representatives, one from each site.
+The Patient Advisory Group will consist of the PPI lead and two other patient representatives, one from each site, as well as a carer representative.
 The Patient Advisory Group will meet quarterly during the project to advise on all aspects of the project of relevance to the experience of patients during the trial, with the PI in attendance.
 The group has been involved in protocol development in terms of recruitment, screening and data collection, the design of relevant documents for the ethics application, such as information leaflets and consent forms, and will review risk management procedures.
 The Patient Advisory Group will also contribute to the dissemination strategy.
 We will follow national good practice with regard to remuneration of PPI representatives.